Formaldehyde in Your Home

 Is the use of formaldehyde banned?

-No, formaldehyde is still used in many consumer products.
-Since 1985, Minnesota has regulated the sale of wood products made with urea formaldehyde.
-Some common building materials have specific product standards that limit the amount of formaldehyde that can be released.
-Minnesota law requires that there is a written warning attached to certain building materials made with urea formaldehyde.
-New furniture is not covered by these product standards.
+No. Formaldehyde is still used in many consumer products.
+Minnesota Statute 325F.181 requires that all plywood and particle board used as building materials comply with federal standards that limit the amount of formaldehyde that can be released.
+Minnesota law also requires that there is a written warning attached to certain building materials made with urea formaldehyde.
+These requirements have been in effect since 1985.

 How can I measure the level of formaldehyde?

 If you are having formaldehyde-related symptoms, it is important to examine your environment before making the decision to test.
 Air testing can be expensive and the results can be difficult to interpret because most homes contain products and other sources of formaldehyde.
 Ask yourself a few questions, such as:

 - Have you made changes to your home?
 For example, have you installed new pressed wood materials such as new cabinets, flooring, or furniture?
 Have you applied coatings or finishing products to floors or other surfaces?

 - Are all combustion appliances properly vented to the exterior of the home?

 - Do you or others smoke in the home?

 If you answer yes to any of these questions, you might be exposed to formaldehyde.
 The best course of action is to remove the source of the chemical from your environment.
 If you choose to test your air, there are a couple of ways to do so:

 - Hire an indoor air quality (IAQ) consultant: While this is the most costly option, hiring a consultant provides you with a variety of testing methods that are not easily available to consumers.
 In addition, consultants can help you interpret your results.